 The Budget Committee's main concern with this year's process was that the Expanded Budget Committee's consolidate prioritized list of budget requests did not take into account the prioritizations of requests by the Standing Committees.
 Several requests that were rated low in priority from the Standing Committees received funding over higher prioritized requests.
 Some of the reasons were the amount of the request, number of students benefiting from the request, and being funded by alternative sources of funding (Foundation, Instructional Equipment, Title V etc.).
 However, these reasons did not explain why all of the lower rated requests were funded.
-For future years, the committee thought about the Budget Committee only allowing the highest rated requests from the Standing Committee's prioritized list and only those requests above this line would be forwarded to the Expanded Budget Committee for prioritization.
+For future years, the committee thought about the Budget Committee only allowing the highest rated requests from the Standing Committees' lists to continue in the process.
+The Budget Committee would establish a line within each Standing Committee's prioritized list and only those requests above this line would be forwarded to the Expanded Budget Committee for prioritization.
 A second possibility was to assign a factor to each budget request.
 The factor would be greater on the higher rated budget requests and this factor would be applied to the Expanded Budget Committee's rating in developing the consolidated list.
 It was generally felt that identifying requests that could be funded by alternative sources of funding first worked well as there are restrictions on what the alternative sources can fund.